ChemuruLasya/MyProjects/README.md

 ## Automated Web Data ETL Pipeline and NLP
 This project builds a Web Data ETL Pipeline using Python, extracting news articles from the web using BeautifulSoup4.
 The extracted text is processed and analyzed using Natural Language Processing (NLP) techniques, including:Topic Modeling to identify key themes, Text Summarization for concise article overviews, Named Entity Recognition (NER) to extract important entities, and Sentiment Analysis to measure polarity and subjectivity.
 To demonstrate its real-world application, the project compares sentiment scores of BBC and CNN on the same topic.
-The results highlight variations in tone, subjectivity, and bias between the two news sources, showcasing how automated NLP pipelines can be leveraged for media analysis.
+The results highlight variations in subjectivity, and bias between the two news sources, showcasing how automated NLP pipelines can be leveraged for media analysis.
+**Skills**: Python, ETL, NLP

 Link:
 [Automated Web Data ETL Pipeline Notebook](https://github.com/ChemuruLasya/Analysis-Results/blob/main/Automated%20Web%20data%20ETL%20and%20NLP%20Pipeline/Automated%20Web%20Data%20ETL%20%26%20NLP%20Pipeline.ipynb)

 ## Employee Logs Time Series Data Analysis
 The primary objective is to create realistic time-based data with python libraries suitable for performing time-series SQL queries, which will be used to build a Tableau dashboard for monitoring employee working hours.The generated dataset will mimic real-world login patterns, capturing variations in working hours, overtime, breaks, and irregularities.
-This data will allow organizations to analyze trends, identify potential inefficiencies, and ensure employees adhere to their expected schedules.
-By leveraging SQL for querying and Tableau for visualization, the dashboard will provide insightful metrics such as average working hours, late logins, early logouts, and overtime trends, enhancing workforce analytics and decision-making.
+This dashboard will allow organizations to analyze trends, identify potential inefficiencies, and ensure employees adhere to their expected schedules by leveraging SQL for querying and Tableau for visualization, the dashboard will provide insightful metrics such as average working hours, late logins, early logouts, and overtime trends between whatever dates we choose.
+**Skills**: SQL,Tableau, Python

 Links:
 [Data Sets](https://github.com/ChemuruLasya/Data-Files/tree/main/Employee%20Time%20Logs)